Gyuhub/ROS-manipulator-panda/README.md

 ```
 ***
 2. Eigen (Eigen is automatically installed when installing Ubuntu)

-You can check either the Eigen is installed or not by enter the command
+You can check either the Eigen is installed or not by entering the command
 ```
 pkg-config --modversion eigen3
 ```